 8. Potato flour

 Potato flour is another alternative flour to use for a gluten-free diet.
 They can be used to make bread, French fries and many other snack products.

 9. Soybeans and Soya Flour

 Many local fruits in Nigeria are completely gluten-free.
-Fruits such as Bananas, avocados, cucumbers, grapefruits and apples are all gluten-free.
+Fruits such as Bananas, avocados, breadfruit, garden eggs, cucumbers, grapefruits and apples are all gluten-free.

 Additional gluten-free foods include:

 You can also find gluten-free foods products in some food stores in Nigeria.
 Those foods are normally labeled “gluten-free”.

 Just like we mentioned the Nigerian foods that are gluten-free, here are also some Nigerian foods that contain gluten.
 You should avoid them if you have celiac disease or gluten sensitivity.

 - Some soups prepared with gluten ingredients.